Juanjo Camacho: Club career

-Born in Valencia, Valencian Community, Camacho started playing professionally for Real Zaragoza, but appeared almost exclusively for the B team in the Segunda División B, also playing one season in Segunda División with Recreativo de Huelva, on loan.
-Released in the summer of 2001 he returned to the third division, representing Real Madrid Castilla.
+Born in Valencia, Valencian Community, Camacho started playing professionally with Real Zaragoza, but appeared almost exclusively for the B team in the Segunda División B, also playing one season in the Segunda División with Recreativo de Huelva, on loan.
+Released in summer 2001 he returned to the third division, representing Real Madrid Castilla.

-In the following two years, Camacho played in Scotland for Livingston, teaming up with compatriot Guillermo Amor in his first season and being relatively used overall.
-He then returned to Zaragoza, but could only make five La Liga appearances, all in the closing stages of 2004–05, being again almost exclusively associated with the Aragonese club's reserves and also being loaned to UE Lleida for five months.
+From 2002 to 2004, Camacho played in Scotland for Livingston, teaming up with compatriot Guillermo Amor in his first season.
+He then returned to Zaragoza, but could only make five La Liga appearances, all in the closing stages of 2004–05, being again almost exclusively associated with the Aragonese club's reserves and also loaned to UE Lleida for five months.

-Camacho played for two teams in the following two campaigns, SD Huesca and UD Vecindario, both in division three.
+Camacho represented two teams the next two campaigns, SD Huesca and UD Vecindario, both in division three.
 He returned to Huesca in 2008 with the team now in the second tier, and settled there as first choice the following years; in 2010–11 he scored a career-high 13 goals (squad best), also being their most utilised player overall (3,675 minutes).

 On 26 November 2017, in a 2–0 away loss against Granada CF, Camacho appeared in his 400th competitive match for Huesca.
 He contributed 20 scoreless appearances during that season, as the club reached the top flight for the first time in history.

 Camacho announced his retirement on 14 May 2019, at the age of 38.